krissen/snacks-bibtex.nvim/README.md

 ## Features

 - Finds BibTeX entries from the current project and optional global libraries.
-- Search over configurable fields (author, title, year, …) with LaTeX accent awareness.
+- Search over configurable fields (author, title, year, …) with LaTeX accent awareness and field-priority aware ranking.
 - Rich preview rendered directly from the BibTeX entry.
 - Ready-made actions for inserting keys, full entries, formatted citations, or individual fields.
 - Quick shortcuts for `\cite`, `\citep`, `\citet`, and formatted APA/Harvard/Oxford references (with pickers for the full catalogues).